 So many agencies rise and fall because they don’t know how to properly harness creative ideas and a collaborative environment.
 If the office is too restrictive, creativity is stifled.
 If the office is too unstructured, projects suffer.

 We need to practice a process that helps keep the balance in check.
 Christina Amini suggests the following:

 - Real Reflection: Collaboration begins with you.
 Understand your own strengths so you can better work with your team.
 What is it that you uniquely bring to the table?
-Then, try to understand the strengths that other team members are bringing with them.
+After you’ve determined your own strengths, try to understand the strengths of your fellow team members.

 - Practice Joy: Joy is an essential component of creative work.
-It relaxes your brain by freeing you from flight-or-fight mode.
-It allows you to connect with other members of your team.
+It frees and relaxes your brain, and connects you with other members of your team.
 Each individual is responsible for their own joy, but everyone can practice bringing joy into the workplace, which benefits the entire team.

 — Ben Child, executive creative director, Workfront

 The modern workforce is getting more and more diverse.
 As creatives, we often work with remote team members and clients in different states or countries.
 This places a real challenge on how we communicate and how we create.